developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-explore-analyze.md

 Calling `DatabaseMetadata.getCatalog()` when connected to Dremio returns empty.
 Other `DatabaseMetadata` methods return null values in the `TABLE_CAT` column.
 This is expected behavior because Dremio does not have a catalog.

-## Supported Conversions from Dremio Datatypes to JDBC Datatypes[​](#supported-conversions-from-dremio-datatypes-to-jdbc-datatypes "Direct link to Supported Conversions from Dremio Datatypes to JDBC Datatypes")
+## Supported Conversions from Dremio Datatypes to JDBC Datatypes

 | **DREMIO TYPE** | **JDBCARROW TYPE** |
 | --- | --- |